b4ke/mic.house/README.md

 # mic.house
-all you have seen are TINY tastes of what i am capable of....
+the things you think are important give me a bit of a chub.